Learn how to build an iOS application that can claim an mDoc via OID4VCI

 Introduction

-In this tutorial we will use the iOS mDoc holder SDK to build an iOS wallet application that can claim an mDoc issued via an OID4VCI workflow:
+In this tutorial we will use the iOS mDoc holder SDK to build an iOS application that can claim an mDoc issued via an OID4VCI workflow:

 - The user is redirected to complete authentication.